IsaaacLim/42cursus-CPP-Modules/Modules/03/ex03/README.md

 # To Do:

-- include attack function for FragTrap, ScavTrap and DiamondTrap
-- DiamondTrap: Fix attributes variables taken from different parent classes
+- DiamondTrap: Fix attributes variables taken from different parent classes. *(Solution used: declare individual protected variables for ScavTrap and FragTrap classes)*